SAP-samples/btp-developer-guide-cap/documentation/eventing/develop/run-app-locally.md

     }]
 }
 ```
->Hint: The file is auto saved in SAP Business Application Studio
+>Hint: The file is auto saved in SAP Business Application Studio.

-4. Click on **Send request** on the top of the file.
-Confirm that you see the below message in the terminal
+4. Choose **Send Request** on the top of the file.
+Check if you see the following message in the terminal:

     ![Send request](./images/send-request.png)